Next: , Previous: term_io, Up: Top

 ; duplicate_elements(

-% functors to the same element.
-The duplicate element
+% to the same element.
+The arguments identify the duplicate

-% and a list of types whose functors map to that
+% element and a list of the types whose functors map

 duplicate_element :: string,